mgunyho/tere/README.md

 You can adjust the behavior of `tere` by passing the following CLI options to it:

-- `--help` or `-h`: Print a short help and all CLI options to stderr
+- `--help` or `-h`: Print a short help and all CLI options.
+Note that the output goes to stderr, to not interfere with `cd` ing in the shell functions defined above
 - `--version` or `-V`: Print the version of `tere`
 - `--filter-search` / `--no-filter-search`: If this option is set, hide items in the output listing that don't match the current search query.
 - `--folders-only` / `--no-folders-only`: With `--folders-only`, don't show files but only folders (and symlinks pointing to folders) in the listing.